DianaLeo/GoogleLocationSearch/README.md

 The function calling is **debounced** with a 400ms delay.
 And the debounced function is cached with `useCallback`.

-### Autocomplete
+### Autocomplete and Redux

 Regarding UI and controls, Autocomplete component is applied.
 It has two states: `inputValue` and `locationValue`.
 InputValue is what user input, and locationValue is what option user selected.

-The initial value of these states are set with `selectedLocation`.
-For a first-time user, there is no selectedLocation.
-If user choose to allow location sharing, selectedLocation becomes user current location.
-If not, or before user has chosen anything, then default value `Sydney` is applied to both input and location value.
 InputValue is just a string.
 It is for getting new location predictions as options.
 Options are then mapped to dropdown list items.

+The initial value of these states are set with `searchLocation` slice from redux store.
+For a first-time user, there is no `searchLocation`, default value `Sydney` is applied.
+If user chooses to allow location sharing, `searchLocation` becomes user current location.
+If user has chosen any place from the dropdown before he/she allow location sharing, then clicking allow will only set `userLocation` slice, `searchLocation` will be the same as what the user has chosen.

-Currently, when user select one option, locationValue is set to that option, and is converted to type `LocationProp`, with latitude and longitude added, and then set to redux store immediatly.
+Currently, when user select one option, locationValue is set to that option, and is set to redux store immediately.
+Inside redux slice, location type is converted from google.prediction to a customized type `LocationProp`, with latitude and longitude added.

-The diagram shows a more ideal idea, where all the location data type converting jobs are processed within redux, in which way the Autocomplete component get neater and cleaner.
+All the location data type converting jobs are processed within redux, where `getLocationById` and `getNameByLocation` functions are integrated here.
+In this way the Autocomplete component get neater and cleaner.

-### Redux

-Currently, the data type in Redux is `LocationProp`, which only has address name, latitude and longitude, which is designed for displaying maps.

-It will be redesigned to the same type what Google Places API returns, which is a more complecated object.
-And `getLocationById` and `getAddressByLocation` functions will be integrated here.